 - Library: Students can access the Florida Polytechnic University Library through the University website and Canvas, on and off campus.
-Students may direct questions to library@floridapoly.edu. - Peer Learning Strategists (PLS): Are specially trained student leaders who help their peers strategize approaches to course content and work through solution methods.
-PLS work in collaboration with the courses they support so the content and methods are aligned with your instructors' expectations.
-Students can meet with a PLS in The Learning Center, which is located on the first floor of the Innovation, Science and Technology (IST) building in room 1019. - Academic Success Coaches: All students at Florida Poly are assigned an Academic Success Coach.
+Students may direct questions to library@floridapoly.edu. - Tutoring and Learning Center: The Tutoring and Learning Center (The TLC) provides tutoring to all FloridaPoly students who may need additional academic support.
+The TLC is staffed by students who have excelled in the courses they tutor.
+They offer support by reviewing concepts and materials from class, clarifying points of confusion and providing assistance with learning strategies.
+While the focus of TLC is to provide support to students in freshman-level courses, upper-level courses are also tutored at the Center.
+The TLC is located in IST 1019 (on the first floor in the center hallway of the IST building). - Knack Tutoring: Students looking for additional assistance outside of the classroom are advised to consider working with a peer tutor through Knack.
+Florida Polytechnic University has partnered with Knack to provide students with access to verified peer tutors who have previously aced this course.
+To view available tutors, visit floridapoly.joinknack.com and sign in with your student account. - Academic Success Coaches: All students at Florida Poly are assigned an Academic Success Coach.
 Your Academic Success Coach can assist you with academic success strategies.
 Please visit the Student Success Center on the second floor of the IST building to meet with an Academic Success Coach. - Writing Center: Located on the second floor of the IST (2059/2061), the Writing Center helps students to develop their writing and presentation skills.
 Consultations are available in person and virtually.
 For more detail, visit https://floridapoly.edu/writingcenter.